"Deadliest Catching," formerly known as "Dude Fishing"

-Deadliest Catching on the fishing vessel Pelican.
+Deadliest Catching on the FV Pelican

 Commercial power trolling for salmon has been called the “Alaska's Gentleman’s Fishery.”
 It is as much a lifestyle, as a living, for many commercial fishermen.